-Remove the negative battery cable.
-With the vehicle on a solid, level surface chock the front wheels.
+With the vehicle on a solid level surface, chock the front wheels.
 Raise the vehicle by the axle and remove the rear wheels.
 After the removal of the wheels, lower the vehicle so the axle rests on jack stands rated for your vehicle's weight.
-This installation assumes that there is no load in the bed of the truck.
+Remove the negative battery cable.

-STEP 2 - PRE-ASSEMBLE THE KIT
+STEP 2 - PREASSEMBLE THE KIT